Duet3D/wiki-content/User_manual/RepRapFirmware/Updating_firmware.md

   * Jumpering the erase jumper

   ![firmware_update_02_erase_pins.jpg](/manual/configuration/firmware_update_02_erase_pins.jpg =400x)
-* Remove the erase jumper after a couple of seconds.
+* Remove the erase jumper after a few seconds.
-  * On the MB6HC board it will either light up very dimly or be off.
-  * On the MB6XD board it will not light up at all, so just wait a few seconds before removing it.
-  * On Duet 2, the Diag LED will light up.
 * Then press the **Reset** button (if one is present).
 ![firmware_update_01_reset_switch.jpg](/manual/configuration/firmware_update_01_reset_switch.jpg =400x)
+* Check the DIAG LED, which will indicate if the Duet is in programming mode.
+See the wiring schematic of your board to find the location of this LED, though it is usually near the reset button.
+  * On the MB6HC board the DIAG LED will either light up very dimly or not light up at all.
+  * On the MB6XD board it will not light up at all.
+  * On Duet 2, the Diag LED (between the USB connector and the SD card socket) will light up.
 * Now use either Bossa or SAM-BA to flash the firmware to the Duet (see below).
 * Duet 3 MB6XD pre-production (green) boards only: if you moved the Driver Enable Polarity Select jumper, move it back to the original position.